Spin-Orbit Coupling Induced Back-action Cooling in Cavity-Optomechanics with a Bose-Einstein Condensate: MECHANICAL MIRROR COOLING

-Further, to understand the influence of topological-features produced by SO-coupled atomic dressed-states on system mechanical oscillator, we plotted effective-temperature of mechanical-mode, as a function of atom-atom interactions $U/\omega_m$ and normalized SO-coupling $\alpha/\omega_m$, in absence (Fig. 5(d)) and in presence (Fig. 5(e)) of Raman coupling $\Omega_z/\omega_m$.
-Fig. 5(d) shows that the maximum effective-temperature of mechanical-mode $T_eff$, in absence of Raman coupling, is centered at atom-atom interactions $U\approx6\omega_m$ and it appeared to be saturated with increase in SO-coupling.
-One can state that the maxima of mechanical-mode effective-temperature shows linear and localized behavior with respect to atom-atom interactions and SO-coupling.
-On the other hand, in presence of Raman coupling the maxima of effective-temperature show exponential increase with atom-atom interactions and SO-coupling, as can be seen in Fig. 5(e), where the strength of Raman field coupling is increased to $\Omega_z=60\omega_m$.
-The increase in Raman coupling will enhance Zeeman field effects which produces band-gape between energy eigen-states of atomic-mode.
-These topological-features will modify intra-cavity phononic relation between atomic dressed-states and mechanical oscillator.
-The nonlinear behavior of maximum mechanical-mode heating is caused by these topological-effects and can be further enhanced by increasing Zeeman field effects providing an opportunity to control low-temperature dynamics of optomechanical devices with the help of these topological-features.
+To further analyze the influence of SO-coupled dressed states on mechanical mirror, we plot $T_{eff}$, as a function of $U/\omega_m$ and $\alpha/\omega_m$, in absence (Fig.\ref{fig6}(c)) and in presence (Fig.\ref{fig6}(d)) of Raman coupling $\Omega_z/\omega_m$.
+At $\Omega_z/\omega_m=0$, the maximum value of $T_{eff}$ appears to be approximately centered at $U/\omega_m\approx6$ and remains saturated with increase in $\alpha/\omega_m$.
+One can state that the maximum value of $T_{eff}$ shows a kind of localized behavior with SO-coupling which is similar to the results presented in reference \cite{Sonam2013}.
+On the other hand, in presence of Raman coupling, $T_{eff}$ shows squeezed and exponential behavior with $\alpha/\omega_m$, as illustrated in Fig.\ref{fig6}(d).
+The SO-coupling in presence of strong Raman coupling, which transforms atomic dispersion spectrum into single minima, absorbs more mirror excitation energies and manipulates atom-atom interactions effects on mirror temperature by modifying back-action.
+Intuitively saying, the higher values of Raman coupling change quantum phase of trapped atoms causing the alteration in their many-body interactions as well as in SO-coupling effects.
+Therefore, the suppressed and nonlinear behavior of $T_{eff}$ is caused by the emergence of band-gap induced quantum phase transitions of BEC and can be further enhanced by increasing $\Omega_z/\omega_m$ providing control over temperature of mechanical mirror \cite{Sonam2013,wilson2015,Wilson2007}.